-Professor Gourley, Professor of Chemistry and Biochemistry, Chair of Chemistry and Biochemistry, received her Bachelors degrees in Chemistry and Mathematics from the University of Puget Sound and her Ph.D. in Physical Chemistry from the University of Utah.
+Professor Gourley, Professor of Chemistry and Biochemistry, received her Bachelors degrees in Chemistry and Mathematics from the University of Puget Sound and her Ph.D. in Physical Chemistry from the University of Utah.
 Immediately after defending her Ph.D. dissertation she joined the faculty in the Department of Chemistry at DePauw University.
 Her Ph.D. is in the area of laser-molecule interactions.

 Since coming to DePauw, Professor Gourley has stayed active in the field of laser-molecule interactions.
 Sabbaticals during AY2004-05 and AY 2009-10 in ultrafast laser spectroscopy on reverse micelles led her to add a wet laboratory component to her research.
 Currently her students are working with her on the spectroscopy of reverse micelles, both steady-state and time resolved spectroscopies.
 The overarching research questions relate to a to better understanding of the behavior of water in confined systems.
 Other students are developing a library of different sized gold nanoparticles with biomolecules attached as part of a collaboration to build an optical biosensor.
 In the past she collaborated with another WS and science colleague, Jeanette Pope, and several students looking at acid-mine drainage.
 Recent theoretical modeling in her group focused on the vibrations of small molecules coupled to a variety of infrared picosecond pulse trains.
 Because of the connection of that work to other non-linear dynamical systems she, in collaboration with a former VPAA Neal Abraham, has worked with students investigating the chaotic dynamics of an electronic circuit.
 Additionally, there have been brief projects in her group looking at the kinetics and thermodynamics of the Mitsunobi reaction and looking at electron hopping mechanisms.